 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-Our first impression of the 2012 Azera's front end is that the car's an ever so slightly larger edition of its wildly popular Sonata sibling.
-At first glance, the grille looks like it's taken directly from the Sonata assembly line and bolted onto the Azera.
+At first glance, the Hyundai Azera looks like an ever-so-slightly larger edition of the Hyundai Sonata.
+In fact, the grille looks like it's taken directly from the Sonata assembly line and bolted onto the Azera.
 It isn't, of course, and on closer examination, its cross bars and framing are thinner and it's subtly recessed in the surrounding fascia, giving it a more stately presence.
 The headlight assemblies wrap farther around the front fenders and are more sharply tapered at both ends.
 The bumper and lower fascia are flat and edgy, with sharply outlined lower air intake and fog lights.
 But that grille dominates, which, depending on one's opinion of the Sonata's styling, can be good or not so good.

-Side view presents a subdued iteration of the styling theme Hyundai labels fluidic sculpture.
-A sharp crease starts behind the trailing point of the headlight housing and then fades just forward of the B-pillar, the vertical roof support between the front and rear door windows.
+The side view presents a subdued iteration of the styling theme Hyundai labels Fluidic Sculpture.
+A sharp crease starts behind the trailing point of the headlight housing and then fades just forward of the B-pillar (the vertical roof support between the front and rear door windows).
 Another, even sharper crease begins just ahead of and then flows over the top of the rear door handle, kicking up as it rounds the rear fender to flow into a gentle lip topping the trunk lid.
 A lesser character line runs the full length of the Azera, from the front wheelwell to the leading edge of the taillight.
 All of this sounds busy, but the differing degrees of severity in the lines blend and complement nicely.
-The roofline is fast, arcing gracefully from just behind the front wheelwell to just aft of the taillight's leading edge, with a triangular rear quarter window emphasizing the deeply sloped backlight, or rear window.
-Perfectly circular wheelwells wrap snugly around low profile tires, putting the finishing touches on a fresh, sporty profile.
+The roofline is fast, arcing gracefully from just behind the front wheelwell to just aft of the taillight's leading edge, with triangular rear quarter windows emphasizing the deeply sloped backlight (rear window).
+Perfectly circular wheelwells wrap snugly around low-profile tires, putting the finishing touches on a fresh, sporty profile.

 From the comfortable, evenly supportive, 10-way power driver's seat to the 8-way power front passenger seat (which includes a height adjustment, often a rarity even among pricier sedans) to the dual-zone, automatic climate control to the navigation system with its 7-inch screen, Azera's cabin coddles its occupants.

 The standard leather upholstery is supple without being soft.
-The Technology Package includes a most welcome extendable section on the driver's seat for thigh support, and the front seats have remarkably effective ventilating fans, the combination of which made the long stretches between refueling stops quite bearable.
+The Limited sedan includes a most welcome extendable section on the driver's seat for thigh support, and that model's front seats have remarkably effective ventilating fans.
+That combination makes long highway stretches quite bearable.

 The instrument cluster glows soft, blue and white lighting that's easy on the eyes.
-Primary controls for personalized settings and audio and climate systems are conveniently and clearly mounted on the center stack, which flows smoothly up from the center console with its properly positioned shift lever and seat heater buttons.
+Primary controls for personalized settings and audio/climate systems are conveniently and clearly mounted on the center stack, which flows smoothly up from the center console with its properly positioned shift lever and seat-heater buttons.

-Dash styling is a bit swoopy but is integrated nicely with the interior door panels, which along with the passenger dash are graced with thin strips of blue ambient lighting when the Technology Package is added.
+Dashboard styling is a bit swoopy, but is integrated nicely with the interior door panels, which, along with the passenger dash, are graced with thin strips of blue ambient lighting in the Limited.
 The uplevel sound system delivered wonderfully full and robust sounds; even satellite sports talk radio sounded almost conversational.

-If there's any finding fault with the Azera's interior it's with such minor issues as having to use your foot instead of your hand to set the parking brake and what to some might seem an overabundance of steering wheel-mounted buttons.
-One suggests a policy of insulating the driver, the other of encouraging, almost demanding involvement.
+If there's any fault to be found with the Azera's interior, it's with such minor issues as having to use your foot instead of your hand to set the parking brake, and what to some might seem an overabundance of steering wheel-mounted buttons.
+One suggests a policy of insulating the driver, the other of encouraging, almost demanding, involvement.
 Over a half-day/half-night, 600-mile trip, however, such seeming inconsistencies faded to trivialities.

-Our experience in other Hyundai cars had us looking forward to our time in the new Azera, and we weren't disappointed.
-That 600-mile trek, almost all of it on interstates and including crossing from Nevada into California's Central Valley over the Golden State's Tehachapi range, returned a solid 29 miles per gallon with the speedometer needle positioned almost constantly north of 70 mph.
-California's State Highway 99, which serves as the primary north/south truck route for hauling the State's abundant produce to market and is, therefore, somewhat well worn, presented little challenge for the Azera's new, self-adjusting suspension.
+Our 600-mile trek, almost all of it on interstates and including crossing from Nevada into California's Central Valley over the Golden State's Tehachapi range, returned a solid 29 miles per gallon with the speedometer.
+California's State Highway 99, which serves as the primary north/south truck route for hauling the State's abundant produce to market and is, therefore, somewhat well worn, presented little challenge for the Azera's self-adjusting suspension.
 Road noise and buffeting from passing 18-wheelers was minimal.
-And did we mention the heavenly ventilated seats?

-The Azera was just as accommodating, easy to drive and fuel conscientious around town on daily commutes and runs to the grocery store and to local eateries.
 A couple of hundred miles around town pulled the gas mileage down to 24.5 mpg, in large part a consequence of delightful, foot-to-the-floor merges onto local urban freeways.
 It's not a car that likes to be driven hard on winding two-lanes, taking a bit longer than hoped for to settle onto the suspension when entering a turn and equally casual when pushed quickly through a series of lefts and rights.
 On those types of roads, we'd probably opt for the Taurus.
-But as a family car and commuter, it's in its element and easily competitive with, if not the better of, the bunch.
+But as a family car and commuter, the Azera is in its element and easily competitive with, if not the best of, the bunch.

 Brakes never squealed or delivered anything but solid, controlled, confident stops.

-The 2012 Hyundai Azera is a winner.
-It's sharp looking, roomy, quiet and gets excellent fuel economy.
+Simply put, the Hyundai Azera is a winner.
+This front-drive sedan is sharp looking, roomy, and particularly quiet.
+Well-mannered on the road, it also gets excellent fuel economy for its class.

 We have partnered with trusted dealers in your area to give you a great price on the new Hyundai Azera.